Connect with others who understand.

 How Common Are These Conditions?

-Estimating the prevalence (how many people in a certain group have a particular condition over a specific time period) of narcolepsy and chronic fatigue syndrome is challenging because it is difficult to diagnose these conditions.
+Estimating the prevalence (how many people in a certain group have a particular condition over a specific time period) of narcolepsy and chronic fatigue syndrome is hard.
+That’s because it’s difficult to diagnose these conditions.
 Narcolepsy is a rare disease.
-Research suggests that about 25 to 50 people out of 100,000 have narcolepsy around the world.
+Research suggests that about 50 people out of 100,000 have narcolepsy around the world.

 Causes

-The exact cause of narcolepsy or ME/CFS is still unknown.
-It is thought that the immune system may play a role in the development of both narcolepsy and CFS.
+The exact causes of narcolepsy and ME/CFS are still unclear.
+It’s thought that the immune system may play a role in the development of both narcolepsy and CFS.

 Who Gets Narcolepsy or Chronic Fatigue Syndrome?

-Although anyone can get either of these conditions, certain risk factors can make it more likely to be diagnosed with one or the other.
+Although anyone can develop either of these conditions, certain risk factors can make it more likely to be diagnosed with one or the other.

 Risk factors for narcolepsy include:

-• Family history — If you are related to someone with narcolepsy, your risk of narcolepsy might be 20 to 40 times higher.
+• Family history — If you’re related to someone with narcolepsy, your risk of narcolepsy might be 20 to 40 times higher.

-• Head injury — A head injury that damages the area of the brain that controls sleep and wakefulness may increase the risk of developing narcolepsy.
+• Head injury — A head injury that damages the hypothalamus (the area of the brain that controls sleep and wakefulness) may increase the risk of developing narcolepsy.

 Risk factors for chronic fatigue syndrome include:

-• Female sex — People assigned female at birth are more likely to be diagnosed with chronic fatigue syndrome.
+• Female sex — Women are more likely to be diagnosed with chronic fatigue syndrome.

-• Age — ME/CFS most commonly affects people between the ages of 40 and 60.
+• Age — ME/CFS most commonly affects adolescents between the ages of 10 and 19 and adults between the ages of 40 and 60.

 • Family history — You may be more likely to be diagnosed with ME/CFS if you have a relative with the disease.